 Our central and offset pushrods are both visible and run down the front of the shutter.
 The offset sits closer to the hinged side of the shutter while the central runs directly down the middle.
 Both options are connected to the louvers, meaning that you just have to move the pushrod to open and close them.

 Another design option is a mid-rail.
-This offers the same functionality as the hidden split -i.e., separate slat control on the top and bottom – but with a visible horizonal bar creating extra definition.
+This offers the same functionality as the hidden split -i.e., separate slat control on the top and bottom – but with a visible horizontal bar creating extra definition.
 Like the split, a mid-rail is necessary for windows of a certain height – higher than 180cm – but this can be chosen on smaller windows as well.
 It also looks fantastic with our central rods.

 You can find more information on our tilt rod options here.